Project-Fetch-Data/Fetch-Metadata-Team-88/design/Akanni Opeoluwa.md

-These are the links to the issues that i worked on
+These are the links to the issues that I collaborated on

 https://github.com/zuri-training/Fetch-Metadata-Team-88/issues/21